-While you’re sitting around and munching on this awesome appetizer, check out more scrumptious chocolate recipes, from savory to sweet, below.
-Missed the ones earlier in the week?
-No problem.
-Just check on any of my previous posts I’ve shared this week, Healthy Chocolate Hummus, Molten Chocolate Cupcakes, Chocolate Cookie Shots and Chocolate Brown Sugar Bundt Cake to find more.
+While you're sitting around and munching on this awesome appetizer, check out more scrumptious chocolate recipes, from savory to sweet, here.
+Missed my chocolate recipes from earlier in the week?
+No problem, just check these out - Healthy Chocolate Hummus, Molten Chocolate Cupcakes, Chocolate Cookie Shots and Chocolate Brown Sugar Bundt Cake.
+Enjoy!

 - 2 Tablespoons maple syrup